 The 1+3 pathways start with one of the following MScs, which do not include the immersive language training required on the MPhil courses:

 - MSc African Studies

 - MSc Russian and East European Studies (REES)

 The +3 route is open to new applicants with prior graduate level research training that meets the ESRC 2015 Training Guidelines.

-For their doctoral study, students can be based in OSGA or in a number of other disciplinary departments (see the pathways in Development Studies; Economics; Economic & Social History; Geography; International Relations; Politics; Social Anthropology; Social Policy; Social Science of the Internet; Sociology):
+For their doctoral study, students can be based in OSGA or in a number of other disciplinary departments (see the pathways in Anthropology; Digital Social Science; Economics; Economic & Social History; Geography; International Development; International Relations; Politics; Social Policy and Intervention; Sociology):

 Further information about the courses listed above can be found here.

 Teaching in OSGA is linked with academic faculty’s active research and engagement in the world.
 Each MSc/MPhil programme is sustained by a vibrant research culture and programme of seminars and workshops reporting the latest findings as well as student exchanges with other universities.